 Paris Museums — FAQ

-Many national museums offer free entry on the first Sunday of the month (policies vary).
-We’ll check your dates and advise.
+Many national museums offer free entry on the first Sunday of the month, though policies can vary by museum and season.

-We keep routes short, add interactive stops, and schedule breaks.
-Sketchbooks, scavenger hunts, and garden time work wonders.
+We keep routes short, add interactive stops, and build in breaks.
+Sketchbooks, scavenger hunts, and garden time work especially well.

 Ready to plan?
 Browse our Paris tours or message us via Contact.